rxnaij/portfolio-website/src/content/about-me.md

 ---

 Hey, I'm Richard!
-I'm a product designer, developer, and human being invested in creating technology that delights and inspires compassion.
+I'm a UX designer and human being interested in tech that is uplifting and socially responsible.
+I’m also self-taught in front-end web development, and I love building my designs in code.
+(Like this website!)

-**Currently, I’m seeking a full-time product designer role where I can help talented design teams solve real human needs.**
+As a kid, I was drawn to writing.
+I particularly loved stories that gave me hope and strength, and I dreamt of writing an epic novel that moved hearts.
+(That hasn’t panned out…yet.)

-I believe design (and tech in general) should be about people first.
-I’m particularly interested in design for mental health/positive wellbeing.
-I also love building out my projects, and am self-taught in web development, including HTML, CSS, JS, and React (which I used to build this site!)
+Then in college, I joined a student conference as a copywriter so that I could apply my writing skills.
+But one day, they asked me to build their website, which was a bit of a stretch—I had exactly *zero* prior design experience!

-A little about me: growing up, I always enjoyed tinkering around on the web, but never felt like I had the “talent” for computer science (I stuck to writing and humanities courses).
-Then in college, despite having zero design experience, I was tasked to create a website for a large student conference!
-The work opened my eyes to the world of UX design, and I found it so fun and fulfilling that I created my own major in Digital Design and User Experience.
+Despite this, I quickly learned that my web design goals weren’t so different from my old writing dreams.
+Both were about understanding the people on the other side of the screen (or page) and inspiring them to make positive change.
+This understanding guided me through the work, which I found so rewarding that I created my own major in Digital Design and User Experience.

-In my free time, I like taking morning walks, playing video games, and practicing guitar.
-I’m currently resisting the urge to buy a PS5.
+Since then, I’ve worked on a ton of self-initiated projects in both design and code, in addition to freelancing and volunteering as a web designer and developer.
+Today, I'm seeking a full-time junior UX/product designer role where I can help talented teams solve real human needs.